 Attendings follow a graduated responsibility approach to supervision.
-The resident is gradually granted more autonomy during the course of the residency year as the resident demonstrates competence, and staff doctors become more familiar with and confident in the resident's clinical and case management skills.
+The resident is gradually granted more autonomy during the course of the residency year as the resident demonstrates competence and staff doctors become more familiar with and confident in the resident's clinical and case management skills.
 There are four levels of resident supervision:

-Reside ent Supervision Levels Level Typical time range Characteristics 1 Weeks 1-6 This is the entry level for all residents.
+Reside Resident Supervision Levels Level Typical time range Characteristics 1 Weeks 1-6 This is the entry level for all residents.
 At this level, residents will perform a complete history and examination of their patient and formulate differential diagnoses and management strategies.
 The attending doctor will verify the resident's findings and ensure accuracy of the diagnosis and plan by being in the room concurrently with the resident and/or through separate history and examination.
 Resident responsibility Residents discuss all aspects of case management with the attending before a plan is implemented Attending: Room or area 2 Weeks 4-16 Typically, residents have demonstrated acceptable competence in straightforward cases, while competence in complex cases may still be emerging and/or unassessed.
 This level of supervision allows the resident to discuss routine cases without physical examination of the patient by the staff attending.
 More complex cases require the staff attending to also examine the patient.
 This level of supervision also allows the resident to rotate outside of the chiropractic clinic in other clinical service rotations.
-Resident responsibility Residents can implement plans for cases in which they have demonstrated acceptable competence 3 Weeks 14-30 Typically, residents have demonstrated acceptable competence in all straightforward and some complex cases, while competence in some rarer areas may still be emerging and/or unassessed.
-Resident responsibility Residents can implement plans for cases in which they have demonstrated acceptable competence 4 Weeks 26-52 With the approval of the DOT, residents are permitted to assess and mentor 4 th year chiropractic students.
+Resident responsibility Residents can implement plans for cases in which they have demonstrated acceptable competence Attending: Room, area, or available

+All aspects of case management for instances in which competence has not yet been demonstrated are discussed with attending before a plan is implemented Attending: Room or area 3 Weeks 14-30 Typically, residents have demonstrated acceptable competence in all straightforward and some complex cases, while competence in some rarer areas may still be emerging and/or unassessed.
+Resident responsibility Residents can implement plans for cases in which they have demonstrated acceptable competence 4 Weeks 26-52 With the approval of the RPD, residents are permitted to assess and mentor 4 th year chiropractic students.
 Such cases must be reviewed with a staff attending and the patient record must be co-signed by the staff attending per VA supervision guidelines.
 Resident responsibility Supervision of the residents' own cases continues on at Level 3 above